FAIRiCUBE/resource-metadata/README.md

 ## Dataset metadata codelists
 NB: Each column corresponds to a codelist.
-The column header (in *italics*) is the codelist name..
+The column header (in *italics*) is the codelist name.
 For each codelist there are two fields on two different lines: the value and link to its definition.

 || *ObservableProperties* |